DEFRA/trade-demo-backend/README.md

 ---

 > **Migration Note:** This repository was migrated from C# ASP.NET to Java Spring Boot on 2025-10-14.
-The original .NET code is preserved in the `dotnet-original-code` branch.
-All GitHub OIDC infrastructure and deployment workflows were preserved.
-The migration maintains 100% CDP compliance with 22/22 critical requirements met.
+> The original .NET code is preserved in the `dotnet-original-code` branch.
+All GitHub OIDC infrastructure
+> and deployment workflows were preserved.

 ---